lheywang/VolumeMixer/code/README.md

 The host part, wrotten in Python ensure control of audio volumes in both Linux and Windows.\* This part is responsible for the overall management of the tool, the device only respond to commands.

-\*Actually, there is some functionnality variations between both, making the Linux version a bit more complete.
+> \*Actually, there is some functionnality variations between both, making the Linux version a bit more complete.

 ## Device
 The device part is written in native C for STM32 targets.
-It's also divided in half :
-- the mixerlib project
-- the device(\_nucleo) project

-### Mixerlib
-This C++ library host most of the functions that does not depend on any hardware.
-This include commands parser, or any data treatement / computations.

-All of this stuff can be tested by running native UnitTests, which run on an x86_64 (or host) platform.
-They ensure the code is really doing what we want.
-This library can be compiled to any target or system that leave us linking against this library.

-Even if the project is configured as C++, the entire functions that are exported to the user for the final application are written in plain C.

-### device(\_nucleo) project
-This C project is the base support for the hardware.
-It only implement the lowest interractions with the hardware, which depends on the target.
-It can't be thus globalized.
+It was wrote using STM32CubeIDE 1.19.

+The project is named "board", and contain all the needed code.

+The project is based arround a folder named "lib", which contain a lot of code that is platform agnostic.
+It could be easily reused accross a lot of different devices !

+There's one large file, fsm/fsm.c - .h that are the "heart" of the device, and handle all of the necessary actions.

+All of the remaining code is basically setup, drivers for some devices and interrupts routines.